channel3-ai/shopping-assistant/README.md

 When a user asks about products, the AI agent automatically calls the `searchProducts` tool, which queries Channel3.
 Results are displayed in an interactive carousel above the AI's response.

+### Monetization

+Channel3 provides **built-in monetization** for your shopping assistant.
+When users click through to purchase products, Channel3 automatically:
+- Tracks affiliate conversions using their integrated affiliate network
+- Handles commission payouts directly to you
+- Provides analytics on clicks, conversions, and revenue

+No need to set up separate affiliate accounts or tracking pixels - it's all included with your Channel3 API key.

 ## Advanced Customization

 ### Channel3 Search Filters